qiunimate/hr-eng-example-zhao/note-zhao.md

 I want to firstly create a dashboard page to visualize essential information as said in the acceptance:

 - App loads graph and lists robots + orders.

+Please also add doc string for each function you create.
 ```